tylerelias/OverseerServer/README.md

 ### Starting the Overseer

+Easy way: Execute using an IDE (Such as IntelliJ).

+Non IDE way:

 I made a `start.sh` script that creates the Java classes and runs the server.
 To run the script, it will require two arguments.
 An example would be:

 `sh start.sh -c 2 -s 100` where the connection limit is 2 and the total steps get set to 100.
 This is a Bash script, with Linux/Mac directory executions and therefor does not work on Windows.
 If your on Windows just run this in an IDE (Such as IntelliJ) and execute this server from there.
 Or use other means that you can come up with to run server.